 It all began with a frantic call to 911.

-South Carolina legal scion Alex Murdaugh called police to report that he had arrived home on the night of June 7 to find his wife Maggie, 52, and son Paul, 22, dead on their sprawling Colleton County hunting compound.
+South Carolina legal scion Alex Murdaugh called police at around 10 p.m. on June 7, 2021 to report that he had arrived home at his family's sprawling Colleton County hunting compound to find his wife Maggie, 52, and son Paul, 22, dead.
+They'd been fatally shot.

 “I need the police and an ambulance immediately,” Alex said.
 “My wife and child were just shot badly.”

-The investigation into the deaths of Maggie and Paul has resulted in several other investigations, producing a story that has captivated the nation.
+The subsequent investigation into the deaths of Maggie and Paul resulted in several other probes, producing a story that has captivated the nation.

 Alex himself was arrested in September 2021 after, according to the South Carolina Law Enforcement Division (SLED), he conspired with another individual “to assist him in committing suicide for the explicit purpose of allowing a beneficiary to collect life insurance.”
 He was arrested again the following month after investigators alleged he secretly diverted funds from a wrongful death settlement meant for the family of his long-time housekeeper Gloria Satterfield.